Payum/Payum/docs/di/getting-started.md

 - `StreamFactoryInterface` (PSR-17) - HTTP stream factory
 - `RequestFactoryInterface` (PSR-17) - HTTP request factory
 - `ClockInterface` (PSR-20) - the current time
+- `EventDispatcherInterface` (PSR-14) - where the payment lifecycle is announced
 - Storage extensions for all registered models
 - Every service registered with `addGlobalService()`